spideruci/RIPR-framework/README.md

 ```

-The container may take around 2 minutes to run.
-We provide the Docker file and interpreting scripts inside of the Docker image that demonstrates how to get the major results in our paper.

-Replace "arm" with "amd" if the laptop is an Intel/AMD-based machine in the following instructions if necessary.
-To get the docker configuration file, run
+If using an Intel/AMD-based machine, modify the following instructions by replacing "arm" with "and" as needed.
+To retrieve the Docker configuration file, execute the following command:
 ```
 docker cp sankeyarm:Dockerfile .
 ```

-The interpreting scripts for RQ1 to RQ4 are named getSankey.py, RQ2Script.py, RQ3Script.py, RQ4Script.py.
-To check out those scripts, run
+Scripts designated for processing RQ1 to RQ4 are titled getSankey.py, RQ2Script.py, RQ3Script.py, and RQ4Script.py.
+To access these scripts, execute this command:
 ```
 docker cp sankeyarm:getSankey.py .
 docker cp sankeyarm:RQ2Script.py .